Non-periodic Fourier propagation algorithms for partial differential equations: Comparisons between uniform and non-uniform grid spacing

-The examples used are all PDEs with analytic solutions, which allow errors to be calculated.
-We consider only four combinations of boundary conditions possible for each field component and dimension.These are the Dirichlet-Dirichlet (D-D), Dirichlet-Neuman(D-N), Neuman-Dirichlet (N-D), and Neuman-Neuman (N-N).
-All the boundary conditions mentioned below are time-dependent to better align with cases of practical interest.
-The errors reported below are the RMS relative comparison error, normalized by the maximum of each computed output.
-The Fourier results obtained for the heat equation use the FIP method, and for all the other examples discussed, use the FSD method with the midpoint method (MP) as the integration method.
+We consider up to four combinations of boundary conditions for each field component and dimension.
+These are the Dirichlet-Dirichlet (D-D), Dirichlet-Neumann(D-N), Neumann-Dirichlet (N-D), and Neumann-Neumann (N-N).
+Most boundary conditions used are time-dependent to better align with cases of practical interest.
+The errors reported are the RMS relative comparison error, normalized by the maximum of each computed output.
+The Fourier results obtained use either the FIP or the FSD algorithm with the midpoint method (MP) as the integration method.
+Since the main focus is to evaluate the influence of using discrete trigonometric transforms on spatial discretization error, we use a simple time-stepping method (midpoint algorithm) for the following comparisons.

-The Dedalus results were generated using a Legendre basis with a RK222 time stepping method and a de-alias factor 1.
-For the pdepe results, the absolute and relative error tolerance are set to 1, and the \emph{InitialStep} and \emph{MaxStep} options for the ode solver are set to be the time step-size $\Delta t$.
+The Tau results were obtained using the Dedalus software, employing either a Chebyshev or Legendre basis, an RK222 integration method \citep{Ascher1997implicit} and a dealiasing factor of $d=1$ or $d=2$.
+All problems were solved using both Chebyshev and Legendre bases, and in each case we report the results corresponding to the basis that yields the lowest error.
+The Galerkin results used the Matlab pdepe software, with an absolute and relative error tolerance set to 1, and the InitialStep and MaxStep options for the ode solver set equal to the time step-size $\Delta t$.

+All results are computed using a 2020 MacBook Pro, to eliminate hardware differences, with Fourier results highlighted in red.